 Difficult navigation, mud holes throughout the stage and a whole host of minor mechanical problems slowed the drivers down, but with a rest day on the horizon in Astana, capital of Kazakhstan, teams will be looking forward to much-needed maintenance and recuperation.

-To get behind your very own MINI, check out our latest offers at Lancaster MINI Milton Keynes.
+To get behind your very own MINI, check out our latest offers at Jardine MINI Milton Keynes.

 Stage 5 Results: